ACADEMIC ADVISING FOR

 Or email them at: AdvisingServices@hunter.cuny.edu

-• Students declaring their Accounting major or minor, who want to repeat courses should download the forms and, to the best of your ability, complete the form before coming to advising.
+• Students declaring their Accounting major or minor, or who want to repeat courses should download the forms and, to the best of your ability, complete the form before coming to advising.

 All degree audit applications are now done on line.
 There are no more DAAF forms.
 To learn about the new procedures for applying for graduation, please go to http://www.hunter.cuny.edu/onestop/forms-online/undergraduate-students.
 Please note, even under the new degree audit application system, all degree applicants will be instructed to see me to go over your major requirements before you will be approved.